Simple Compact Monotone Tree Drawings: Conclusion and Open Problems

 Thus, the required total grid side-length required can be restated as:

 Therefore, the statement holds for the induction step.
 This completes the proof of the lemma. \end{description} \end{proof}

-\begin{theorem} Given a rooted n-vertex Tree $T$, Algorithm~\ref{algo:1_quadrant} produces a monotone grid drawing using a grid of size at most $n \times n$. \end{theorem}
+\begin{theorem} Given a rooted n-vertex Tree $T$, \Cref{algo:1_quadrant} produces a monotone planar grid drawing using a grid of size at most $n \times n$. \end{theorem}

-\begin{proof} The monotonicity of the drawing follows directly from Lemma~\ref{lemma:algMonotone}.
-By applying Lemma~\ref{lemma:bound} to the root of the tree which is assigned angular sector $< 0, \frac{\pi}{2}>$ (and thus, $\theta_2 = \frac{\pi}{2}$ and $\theta_1 = 0$) we get that in the worst case the drawing of $T$ uses a grid of side-length that is smaller or equal to:
+\begin{proof} The monotonicity and planarity of the drawing follow directly from \Cref{lemma:algMonotone}. \Cref{algo:1_quadrant} assigns to the root $r$ of tree $T$ the angle-ranger $< 0, \frac{\pi}{2}>$, i.e., $a_1 (r)= 0$ and $a_2(r) = \frac{\pi}{2}$.
+By applying \Cref{lemma:bound} to the root $r$ we get that, in the worst case, the drawing of $T$ uses a grid of side-length that is smaller or equal to:

 Therefore, the required grid is of size at most $n \times n$. \end{proof}